Walter Kauzmann

 His first book, Quantum Chemistry, was published in 1957, followed by The Kinetic Theory of Gases (1966) and Thermodynamics and Statistics (1967).
 With David Eisenberg, a former postdoctoral fellow of Kauzmann, he wrote The Structure and Properties of Water (1969), a book reissued in 2005 by Oxford University Press as part of its Classic Texts in the Physical Sciences series.
 The first three are textbooks for undergraduate physical chemistry, which Kauzmann taught at Princeton for many years.
 Kauzmann's pedagogy is discussed in an article by Bruce Alberts.

-Kauzmann married Elizabeth Flagler Kauzmann, then a research assistant in the laboratory of Frank Johnson in the Princeton Biology Department, in April, 1951.
+Kauzmann married Elizabeth Flagler Kauzmann, then a research assistant in the laboratory of Frank Johnson in the Princeton's biology department, in April, 1951.
 Elizabeth died in 2004 after more than 50 years of marriage.
 They are survived by two sons, a daughter, and eight grandchildren.
 They summered on Cape Breton Island, and eventually donated 40 acre of their property to the Nova Scotia Nature Trust.